Updated: 7th February 2021

 Although a bee is an insect, it is not a bug.
 Bugs are types of insects, that have piercing mouth parts for sucking juices either from other insects, animals or plants.

-Bugs belong to the insect order Hemiptera, meaning 'half wing' and refers to the fact that part of the first pair of wings in bugs is toughened and hard.
+Bees belong to the insect order Hymenoptera, where as bugs belong to the insect order Hemiptera, meaning 'half wing' and refers to the fact that part of the first pair of wings in bugs is toughened and hard.

 No, although bees and flies are insects, flies belong to the insect order Diptera.